Jenna and Chris

 Coming Down

-The first week home was strange.
-We woke up late, made coffee at our own counter, walked the seawall.
-After a year of countdown lists, we had nothing on the calendar.
+The first week home was strange, but it was nice to be home.
+After a year of countdown lists, we had only one big thing in the calendar.

 Epilogue, Continued